How to create Paradise on your porch, using Permaculture

 VERMICOMPOSTING

-I have a small worm bin made out of an 18-gallon plastic tub.
-In it are lots of worms that eat my compost.
-After they eat my vegetable peelings, fruit skins and scraps, I use their poop (technically known as “vermicompost”) in my gardens.
 It’s a great fertilizer for indoor plants, though it’s outside most of the time.
 I’ve rarely noticed any smell, but having them outside in the shade eliminates any odor issues.
 Also, locating them on a porch or protected outdoor area frees up just a little bit more floor space in the house once summer comes.
-I have seen handy plans for benches that are also worm bins.
-I love the idea, though I have never tried it myself!

 Rain Barrels

-A rain barrel can be kept on your porch, or it can be kept right off your porch, connected by a gutter or rain chain to your roof.
-It’s up to you.
 If it’s up on your porch, and your gardens are down below, turn it so the spigot’s facing out.
-Then you can take advantage of the gravity to feed water to gardens below (if your porch is elevated above your yard) while avoiding any water damage.
+You can take advantage of the gravity to feed water to gardens below.
+If your porch is elevated above your yard, this will help avoid possible water damage.

 Because its only raised about 6″ off the ground, it’s also kind of difficult to get a watering can or other vessel underneath to fill it.
 Six inches is not much of a gravity drop to fill my gardens down below.
-Though I think it’ll be a good improvement, I just haven’t done it yet!
+Though I think it’ll be a good improvement, I haven’t done it yet!

 These days, there are many commercially-made rain barrels that are well constructed, stylish and fit all water storage needs.